swissup/swissup.github.io/m2/extensions/seo-html-sitemap/configuration.md

 -------|------------
 Enabled | Enable/Disable module.
-Sitemap Page Title, Meta Description and Meta Keywords | Set sitemap page metadata Show Stores on Sitemap | Show list of stores
+Sitemap Page Title, Meta Description and Meta Keywords | Set sitemap page metadata Show Stores on Sitemap | Show list of stores. **Note**, that sitemap will use proper store URLs only in the case when `Add Store Code to Urls` option is enabled in `System > Configuration > General > Web > Url Options`.
 Show Categories on Sitemap | Show list of store categories Max Categories Depth | Set maximum categories depth.
 Set to 0 to show all categories Show Products on Sitemap | Show catalog products list on sitemap